smoothoperator07/Pokemonshowdown-EconomySystem/README.md

 cd economy-system
 ```

-### 2️⃣ Move the necessary files to Pokémon Showdown
+### 2️⃣ Move the necessary files to your Pokémon Showdown repository

 - Move `economy.ts` to:
   ```sh